 Cloud computing is a term that has been evolving.
 And it will evolve for some time to come.
 It really relates to the next era in the world of computing, whereby, generally speaking companies substitute in-house ownership of (a portion of a company’s) servers and software for third party cloud-based services.

-At present, the National Institute for Standards and Technology (NIST) refers to cloud computing as…
+The National Institute for Standards and Technology (NIST) refers to it as…

 “a model for enabling convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
 This cloud model promotes availability … “ (cloud computing definition)